arorarohan/discord_bot_todd/README.md

 - python3
 - discord.py library including discord.py[voice] module
 - ffmpeg installed and added to PATH
+- python-dotenv library
+- NOTE - the above requirements can be satisfied using the requirements.txt file provided in the root folder.
-- a private_config.py file set up. you can view private_config_example.py and follow the instructions, then change the name to private_config.py
+- a .env file set up.
+Look at "dotenv_example.py" for instructions on how to do this.

 ## usage - commands (keyword is 'todd' followed by a space)